naeshby/Learn-git/README.md

 # Learn-git
-Learning how to use Gith &amp; github
+Learning how to use Git &amp; github

+By NAESBHY